 - Age of Imperialism and Revolution: Civilization is rapidly spreading to the furthest corners of the world and boarders between empires are constantly being redrawn after every war.
 Those subjugated by the expansionist powers aren’t happy toiling under their oppressive masters and fight hopelessly to break free.
 In other parts of the world the extreme opposite is true as rotting age old empires fight to maintain control over an increasingly disgruntled population.

-- Unnamed horrors lurk in strange far places: Within the darkest depths of the ocean to the coldest corners of the cosmos lurk vast alien entities and hostile aliens that are beyond mortal comprehension.
-Most of these beings lie sleeping in arcane prisons but are free to invade the dreams of mortals and gather distant followers that can potentially set the old gods free.
+- Unnamed horrors lurk in strange far places: Within the darkest depths of the ocean to the coldest corners of the cosmos lurk vast alien entities that are beyond mortal comprehension.
+Some are extremely powerful spirits that manipulate mortals to do their bidding and others are vast alien gods that sleep in arcane prisons.
+Although the old gods sleep, their vast minds can reach out to touch the dreams of mortals.

 - True monsters are rare, powerful, and terrifying: Many unusual races and creatures inhabit the world but true monsters lurk in the farthest most strangest places.
-They are large, terrifying and can strip the sanity off weaker minds.
+They are large, terrifying and can strip the sanity off the minds of the strongest adventurers.
 Some are ancient magical beasts that have drifted into obscurity, others are outsiders that time has forgotten.
 All of them are a force to be reckoned with.

 - The world is full of mystery and intrigue: Greedy companies, criminal enterprises, and deranged cults are constantly scheming and plotting in dark alleys while society remains largely oblivious to their activities.
 Neither is every thing what it always seems.
 Some times adventurers could find them selves allied with cultists and monsters with similar goals.
 All actions have consequences and most adventurers find that they have to be morally flexible in order to do good in the world.